Gustavo-Bernardino/ICU_Dictionary_and_DLP_Prototype/README.md

 # ICU_Dictionary
 Creation of Identifier Dictionary for ICU terms and prototype to apply it.

+# **Creation of Intensive Care Unit (ICU) Dictionary**

+## **Methodology Overview**
+This document outlines the strategy employed for collecting and structuring ICU-specific data points, as well as the **methodology used to develop the identifier dictionary**.

+---

+## **Specific Approach to ICU Data**

+### **1️⃣ Consulting an ICU Expert for Real-World Validation**
+- Recognizing that source documentation alone cannot always be trusted, I took the **additional step of consulting an experienced ICU surgeon** to identify the most **high-risk** and **relevant** patient data points in Brazil.
+- This ensured that the dataset had the **highest level of completeness and correctness** before implementing detection logic.
+Here are the most relevant datapoints to be considered:

 # **DLP Classification**

 | **Category**                     | **Data Points (Brazilian_ Portuguese)**                                       | **DLP Sensitivity Level** | **Potential Risks**                                  |